mozzius/arbitra/docs/Arbitra.md

 HASH: 00001d711101fe4555b9e644cbf85ad205db46d052d4b7af4f28b80d9476c391
 ```

-It found a hash that begins with 4 zeros in only 54395 iterations!
+It found a hash that begins with 4 zeros in only 54395 iterations.
 This took quite a long time (9 minutes 30 seconds).
 This is way too long - the target time is (currently) 5 minutes.
 However, this was only one laptop.
 With a network of computers around the world checking random nonces and a different difficulty, this can be achieved.
 In fact, as the overall computing power of the network increases, the difficulty will need to increase with it.
 To confirm that it works, I changed the difficulty to 2 and made it so that it also prints the hash as well as the nonce when it fails.